IngDavidTM/IngDavidTM/README.md

 - 👨‍💻 All of my projects are available at [Portfolio](https://ingdavidtm.github.io/portfolio/)
 - 📫 How to reach me: **david.tamayo1112@gmail.com**
 - 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/ing-david-tamayo)
+- 👯 I’m looking to collaborate on React and Ruby on Rails projects.
 - ⚡ Fun fact: **I love to solve problems**